cyberark/secretless-broker/README.md

 - **The client doesn’t have to manage secret rotation**

-  The Secretless Broker is responsible for establishing connections to the backend, and can handle secrets rotation in a way that’s transparent to the client.
+  Secretless is responsible for establishing connections to the backend, and can handle secret rotation in a way that’s transparent to the client.

-To provide the Secretless Broker access to a target service, a [Service Connector](#service-connectors) implements the protocol of the service, replacing the authentication handshake.
+To provide Secretless access to a target service, a [Service Connector](#service-connectors) implements the protocol of the service, replacing the authentication handshake.
 The client does not need to know or use a real password to the service.
-Instead, it proxies its connection to the service through a local connection to the Secretless Broker.
-Secretless Broker obtains credentials to the target service from a secrets vault (such as Conjur, a keychain service, text files, or other sources) via a [Credential Provider](#credential-providers).
-The credentials are used to establish a connection to the actual service, and the Secretless Broker then rapidly shuttles data back and forth between the client and the service.
+Instead, it proxies its connection to the service through a local connection to Secretless.
+Secretless obtains credentials to the target service from a secrets vault (such as Conjur, a keychain service, text files, or other sources) via a [Credential Provider](#credential-providers).
+The credentials are used to establish a connection to the actual service, and Secretless then rapidly shuttles data back and forth between the client and the service.

-The Secretless Broker is currently licensed under [ASL 2.0](#license)
+Secretless Broker is currently licensed under [ASL 2.0](#license)

 ## Currently supported services